Kaiserouo/Apex-Legends-Titanfall-Auto-Shader-Blender-Addon/README.md

 Blender addon that auto-shades Apex Legends characters in one click, as well as other functions related to shading.

 Currently supports:
-+ One click to auto-shade model's active material.
++ **Auto Shade**: One click to auto-shade model's active material.
-+ Use recolor version of a skin to auto-shade model (by creating new material for that recolor).
++ **Recolor Import**: Use recolor version of a skin to auto-shade model (by creating new material for that recolor).
-+ Pathfinder emote rotation toggle.
-  + Gives Pathfinder's emote mesh a value shader node, which can change Pathfinder's emote on value changed (e.g. by clicking left & right).
++ **Pathfinder emote rotation toggle**: Gives Pathfinder's emote mesh a value shader node, which can change Pathfinder's emote on value changed (e.g. by clicking left & right).

 ## How To Use

+### Shader Type

 There are different Apex Shaders on the Internet.
 We implemented some of them, and you can choose which one to use by `Right-click > Apex Shader > Choose Shader`.
 The currently selected shader will be marked `(selected)` in the menu.